 Our love for our children can in fact hit trouble.
-When we fall out of what I call our parenting love zone, that easy, flowing, heartfelt connection to our little beings, we either want to hide or get some parenting help!
+Sometimes we fall out of what I call our parenting love zone- that easy, flowing, heartfelt connection to our little beings.
 This falling out could be caused by our pre-occupation with something stressful outside of parenting, our frustration because our child isn’t living up to what we feel is their capability, or maybe it’s the dramatic, contentious way our child is pushing us away.
 Whatever it is, we are out of that easy, flowing, heartfelt connection to them.

 It’s normal to move in and out of our parenting love zone.
-However, when we are really struggling with an issue, it’s a heads up that it’s time to pay attention because our relationship is soon going to be struggling if it isn’t already.
-Don’t hide!
-How we manage our-self through these times is so important to our own sense of well being, to our relationship with our child, and to our child’s way of growing into independence.
+However, when we are really struggling with an issue, it’s a heads up that it’s time to pay attention.
+How we manage ourself through these struggling times is so important to our own sense of well being, to our relationship with our child, and to our child’s way of growing into independence.
 Wow, that’s a lot!

 There IS light at the end of the tunnel however, even though we crawl through that tunnel with varying degrees of ease and speed.
 Here’s three steps I’ve used myself and with others to get back into that flowing parenting love zone: